 Based on the number of parents involved (or the source of gametes), syngamy is of two types:

 a.
 Exogamy (Cross-fertilization or Allogamy)

-It is a biparental system where two different parents of opposite sexes are involved in the process of sexual reproduction.
+It is a biparental system where two different parents of opposite gender are involved in the process of sexual reproduction.
 The male parent (father) produces sperm, while the female parent (mother) produces the ovum.
 The two gametes produced by different individuals fuse in the fertilization process.
 Hence, the fertilization process is called cross-fertilization.

 It is the most common type of sexual reproduction and is seen in mammals, birds, amphibians, reptiles, plants, etc. The individual involved in the process is called dioecious individuals.

 The gametes are transferred during copulation or pollination in the internal fertilization process, and by water in the external fertilization process.

 In plants, it is called allogamy.
 Allogamy is defined as the fertilization of the ovum produced by one individual with sperm produced by the next individual.
 In plants, the fusion of sperm and ovum produced by a separate flower on a separate plant is called allogamy.